THE ADVENTURES OF BOBO

 Yousuf concludes: "Once we came up with the idea for the book, we worked really hard as a family to make it happen.
 Everybody pitched in and we sent it to a publisher who really loved the idea."

 Shaun Russell, head of publishing at Candy Jar Books, was excited to receive the book.
 He says: "Lockdown has been a difficult time for all of us, but particularly those under ten.
 This book helps parents begin the process of reintegration.
 By engaging with the colourful and beautifully illustrated sections, children are encouraged to think for themselves, to question bigotry, to understand their ever changing emotions, and to ultimately become well-

-The Boy with Four Superpowers is released soon, and available to purchase from Amazon Prime and and Brightonfamilies.co.uk
+The Boy with Four Superpowers is available to purchase from Amazon Prime and and Brightonfamilies.co.uk

 WHERE ARE WE GOING